Sociology Major Requirements

 This involves advanced reading, research and analysis in selected topics in sociology.
 Students taking this option are strongly advised to do so in the fall semester of the senior year.
 No more than six credits can be taken for thesis.
 There will be two readers for the thesis, one of who will be the thesis advisor.
 Students will be asked to defend the thesis.

-Students transferring to the College and wishing to major in Sociology must make individual arrangements with the Department Chairperson regarding satisfaction of major course requirements.
+Students transferring to the university and wishing to major in Sociology must make individual arrangements with the department chairperson regarding satisfaction of major course requirements.

 For more information visit the Sociology Department or contact us.